mcgivrer/demogame/src/docs/04-inputhandler.md

 }
 ```

-and as the mouse cursor must stay centered on the screen it needs to follow the camera moves.
+And as the mouse cursor must stay centered on the screen it needs to follow the camera moves.
 Let's update the mouse cursor position :

 ```java
 public void update(Sample ga, double elapsed) {